troclaux/notes/aws.md

     - each region is completely independent from others
     - each region has 3 to 6 Availability Zones, with few exceptions (AZ ⊂ region)
   - Availability Zone (AZ): isolated locations within each region
+    - each AZ has its own power, cooling and networking, so they do not share single points of failure
-  - edge location : physical aws data center located close to users, caching content and reducing latency
+  - edge location: physical facility AWS uses to cache and deliver content to users with low latency

 - aws global services: services that are NOT tied to a specific region and operate across all regions
-  - e.g. IAM, Route 53, CloudFront, WAF, Shield, aws organizations, aws artifact, DynamoDB, WorkDocs, WorkMail, WorkSpaces
+  - e.g. IAM, Route 53, CloudFront, WAF, Shield, aws organizations, aws artifact, DynamoDB, WorkSpaces
   - TIP: if a service manages access, identity or DNS for your entire aws environment, it's likely global

-- shared responsibility model: the line of responsibility shifts based on the level of abstraction provided by the service
-  - aws is responsible for security **OF** the cloud
-    - buildings, computers, storage, network systems, base software (hypervisors, etc)
-  - I am responsible for security **IN** the cloud
-    - you protect what you do inside the cloud
-      - files, data, etc

 ## table of contents